AC-Polymer-SDL-4/actuator-dispenser/README.md

 - Short assembly Time (4 hours)

 ### Folders included in this repo:
-1. `3D_models`: contains .f3d and .stl files for the 3D-printed labware holder, tool head and electronics casing
+1. `3D_models`: contains .f3d and .stl files for the 3D-printed labware holder, tool head and electronics casing, along with an assembly guide
-2. `code`: contains the python files for the workflows, tests and code used to control the system and a user guide
+2. `code`: contains the python files for the workflows, tests and code used to control the system and a user guide for code usage
 3. `data`: contains the experimental data collected from color matching workflows (and PVA complexation workflows), referenced in the paper

 ### Authors: